mister-hai/fuzzing-harness-generator/README.md

 # AutoHarness
 ##### Created by Akshat Parikh
+##### Refactored by mister hai of the church of the subhacker
+NOW WITH OOP .. and comments!!
+PEP8 semi-compliant, also!
 ***
 ## What is this tool?
 AutoHarness is a tool that automatically generates fuzzing harnesses for you.
 This idea stems from a concurrent problem in fuzzing codebases today: large codebases have thousands of functions and pieces of code that can be embedded fairly deep into the library.
 It is very hard or sometimes even impossible for smart fuzzers to reach that codepath.